MateuszDabrowski/elquent/README.md

 - Cleans impor definition after successful upload to clean dependecies
 - Checks if LP, Form, Mail already exists on Eloqua instance
 - Upload landing page to specified folder
+- Gets all necessary data to upload an e-mail
 - Upload e-mail to json specified folder
 - Update e-mail with new code
 - Upload form to json specified folder